 This assembly line innovation reduced the price of the Model T to $350 from $850.
 They also churned these bad boys out within 90 minutes, significantly lower than the standard of 12 hours!
-Eventually it took 24 seconds.
+Eventually, it took 24 seconds.
 That’s bad ass.

 Your learning is this.
 How were cars made?
 Did it make sense?
 Why did people move, why didn’t the cars?
-Why does a person know how to do everything when they can specialise in one thing?
+Why does a person know how to do everything when they can specialize in one thing?